joost-morsink/DataConvert/docs/reference/rec.md

 ```

 The creator interface is responsible for:
+* Determining which ways the converter supports conversion through the `CanConvertFromRecord` and `CanConvertToRecord` properties.
 * Determining whether some type is supported by this creator through implementation of `IsTypeCompatible`.
 * Determining what the value type of some record type is through implementation of `GetValueType`.
 * Creating a lambda expression that can create an `IRecord<T>` instance for the passed parameter through implementation of `Creator`.